GetValkyrie/valkyrie/INSTALLATION.md

  * https://www.vagrantup.com/downloads.html
  * https://www.virtualbox.org/wiki/Downloads

-Valkyrie also makes use of a couple Vagrant plugins: vagrant-bindfs and vagrant-dns (for Mac users only).
+Valkyrie also makes use of a couple Vagrant plugins: vagrant-triggers, vagrant-bindfs and (for Mac users only) vagrant-dns.
 Installing these should be as simple as:

+    $ vagrant plugin install vagrant-triggers
     $ vagrant plugin install vagrant-bindfs
     $ vagrant plugin install vagrant-dns    # OSX only